 Risk approach

-Since the publication of the Delta Programme and Delta Decisions in 2015, policy for flood risk management has made the switch to a ‘risk approach’.
+Since the publication of the delta decision in 2015 and the 2016-2021 National Water Plan, the policy for flood risk management has made the switch to a ‘flood risk approach’.
 This links the level of protection to both the probability of flooding and the consequences.
 The approach allows the arrangements for flood risk management to be more efficient and effective.
-The risk approach and the new standards associated with it have been included in the Water Act since 2017.
+The new standards this involves have been included in the Water Act since 2017.